ogs-at-usi/handshake/views/EJS_INSTRUCTIONS.md

 The view will automatically append all the messages to the bottom of the chat.

-If you want to manually add a new message, use `querySelector("#container #chat main")` to access the list of messages, then add to its `innerHTML` the file `message.ejs`.
+If you want to manually add a new message, use `querySelector("#chat main")` to access the list of messages, then add to its `innerHTML` the file `message.ejs`.